Advertisements

 By this time, the stalks are very tough and stringy.
 This toughness helps them hold up so high.
 The leaves become bitter.
 I did harvest the seeds once dried and LOVE putting them on a roast chicken

 The next spring I made sure to take advantage of the young shoots before they toughen up.
 I discovered that King Charles grows lovage and enjoys a lovage soup.
+Lovage soup is a traditional way to use this bold, celery-flavored herb.

 What I did was make what would be close to a potato leek soup but used lovage instead.
 The result was an amazing celery like flavor.
 It’s really, really easy to make.